murshidazher/simple-devops-project/README.md

 # [simple-devops-project](https://github.com/murshidazher/simple-devops-project)

-> A simple devops project with the use of Jenkins, Ansible, Docker and Kubernetes.
+> A simple devops project with the use of jenkins, ansible, docker, kubernetes, tomcat, aws

 ## Table of Contents